ibrunotome/php/README.md

 ## Example of usage

+The docker-compose.develop.yml is an example of develop environment with individual containers for nginx/fpm/queue/schedule/redis/mysql

+### fpm + nginx

 - You have to copy php.ini with your desired settings to `/usr/local/etc/php`
 - You have to copy www.conf to /usr/local/etc/php-fpm.d/www.conf(if you using an image with fpm)
-- You have to copy nginx.conf to /etc/nginx/nginx.conf (if you using an image with nginx)
-- You have to copy supervisord.conf to /etc/supervisor/conf.d/supervisord.conf if you're stating multiple programs at same time

-### fpm

 ```Dockerfile
 FROM ibrunotome/php:7.4-fpm